seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 Our purses shall be proud, our garments poor;
 For 'tis the mind that makes the body rich;
 And as the sun breaks through the darkest clouds,
-So honour peereth in the meanest habit.
+So honor peereth in the meanest habit.
 What is the jay more precious than the lark,
 Because his fathers are more beautiful?
 Or is the adder better than the eel,